vidyar/docs-1/sources/start.rst

 Follow the steps below to enable a project:

-1. Go to the individual dashboard's page by selecting your account from the dashboard.
+1. Select your source code hosted account from the right side of dashboard page and it will redirect you to the respective account's dashboard page.

-2. Click on the **Repos** button and choose the project that you would like to build and then click on the enable button.
+2. Click on the **Repos** button and choose the project that you would like to build and then click on the **Enable** button.

 -------